DaTiC0/is-endpoint-api-reachable/README.md

-# is-merchant-api-reachable
+# is-endpoint-api-reachable

-Checking Merchant API is reachable or not
+Checking Endpoint API is reachable or not

 ## Description